coq/coq/doc/sphinx/addendum/type-classes.rst

-   + When called with specific databases (e.g. with), typeclasses eauto allows shelved goals to remain at any point during search and treat typeclasses goals like any other.
+   + When called with specific databases (e.g. with), typeclasses eauto allows shelved goals to remain at any point during search and treat typeclass goals like any other.

    + The transparency information of databases is used consistently for all hints declared in them.
 It is always used when calling the unifier.
-When considering the local hypotheses, we use the transparent state of the first hint database given.
-Using an empty database (created with :cmd:`Create HintDb` for example) with unfoldable variables and constants as the first argument of typeclasses eauto hence makes resolution with the local hypotheses use full conversion during unification.
+When considering local hypotheses, we use the transparent state of the first hint database given.
+Using an empty database (created with :cmd:`Create HintDb` for example) with unfoldable variables and constants as the first argument of ``typeclasses eauto`` hence makes resolution with the local hypotheses use full conversion during unification.